jakearmendariz/distributed_kvs/README.md

     - compare server's entry to the causal context, return the greater of the two entries
 4. casual context is in the future/concurrent and is talking about a different key.
     - server cannot handle request, it doesn't matter if we it does not know what happened in the future `{'error': 'Unable to satisfy request', 'message': 'Error in GET'}, 400`
+## Note Casual context should maintain most recent vector clock of each server it interacts with.
+THUS we can know if a server is in the future and out of causal context ==> 400 error
+Vector clocks are better because then we can see that self has an outdated view of the server the client was interacting with ==> possible causal consistency leak

+causal context from client
+A 1, 1, 0
+B 2, 2, 0

+I am talking to B, and I ask for a key.
+Because B is ahead then we can return our value

+A 3, 1, 0
+B 2, 2, 0
+Return 400

+Causal context = {A:vc history {'key'entry1, 'key2':'entry2}}
+PUT, DELETE, I will udpate the clients VC history is limited

 ### PUT